Characterizing Internal Evasion Attacks in Federated Learning: TABLE OF VARIABLES

-\section{Table of Variables}
+\section{TABLE OF VARIABLES}

-\section{Resources and Assets}
+\section{RESOURCES AND ASSETS}

-The code used to run the experiments for pFedDef is provided at \url{https://github.com/tj-kim/pFedDef_v1}.
-The FedEM implementation is created by the authors of (\cite{fedMTL21}), and the code used to run their experiments is found at \url{https://github.com/omarfoq/FedEM}.
+The code used to run the experiments is based on the pFedDef library that is available at \url{https://github.com/tj-kim/pFedDef_v1}.
+An introduction to and instructions on how to use the pFedDef library has been published in the Software Impacts Journal \citep*{software_impacts}. pFedDef is based on the FedEM implementation created by \citet*{fedMTL21}, and the code used to run their experiments is found at \url{https://github.com/omarfoq/FedEM}.
 Our work has adjusted the work presented in FedEM with the following changes: \begin{itemize} \item We introduce the adversarial training mechanisms for different types of distributed learning, including pFedDef that utilizes adversarial robustness propagation. \item We build an transfer attack analyzer that can perform and analyze internal transfer attacks between federated clients.
-This includes the inter-boundary distance measurement tools between clients (\cite{advspace}). \item We add an ensemble attack mechanism and label flip attack mechanism. \end{itemize}
+This includes the inter-boundary distance measurement tools between clients \citep*{advspace}. \item We add an ensemble attack mechanism and label flip attack mechanism. \end{itemize}

-\section{Data Sets Explanation}
+\section{DATA SETS EXPLANATION}

 \textbf{CIFAR.} The CIFAR-10 and CIFAR-100 data sets are selected to analyze the trends of pFedDef for two similar classification tasks of varying sizes.
 The CIFAR-100 model is also trained on MobileNetV2.
 The training and attack parameters of CIFAR-100 are equivalent to that of CIFAR-10, except that the number of clients in the system is 50, and the adversarial proportion is set at $G=0.5$.
 The data is artificially split between clients in a non-i.i.d. manner for both data sets with $\beta = 0.4$.
-As seen in Table \ref{tbl:app_trans}, CIFAR-100 displays the accuracy to robustness trade-off seen in Table\ref{tbl:cifar_trans} for CIFAR-10.
+As seen in Table \ref{tbl:cifar100}, CIFAR-100 displays the accuracy to robustness trade-off seen in Table \ref{tbl:cifar_fedavg_local} and \ref{tbl:fat_attack} for CIFAR-10.